william-day/airatoemoncms/README.md

 ## Description

-This is a lightweight application which used pyairahome libary to pull Aira heatpump performance data via BLE and export to one or more instances of Emoncms.
+This is a lightweight application which uses [pyairahome libary](https://github.com/Invy55/pyairahome) to pull Aira heatpump performance data via BLE and export to one or more instances of Emoncms.

 Each instances may have different mappings for attributes, which can be useful when one has a local and cloud running instances.